chaz393/smc_ipmi/README.md

+# My changes
+This is a great script for monitoring IPMI with Telegraf, but it didn't quite fit my needs I allowed for dmci power values, because this is what the Supermicro implementation of IPMI uses (on my boards at least) I allowed for chassis with redundant PSUs to tag each one.
+This was so I could read power, temp, and fan values from each PSU I added the ability to pass in multiple IPs of hosts.
+Small change but made my life a bit easier when implementing this in Telegraf

 # smc_ipmi Telegraf input plugin
 Python script to parse the output of [SMCIPMITool](https://www.supermicro.com/en/solutions/management-software/ipmi-utilities) into the [InfluxDB line protocol](https://docs.influxdata.com/influxdb/latest/reference/syntax/line-protocol/).
 Intended to be run via Telegraf's [exec](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/exec) input plugin.